-It’s Wednesday, so it’s time for a new Friends of the Bay exclusive!
+It’s Wednesday, so it’s time for a new exclusive!
 This week we’ve got a creepy short story from Virtual Noir at the Bar favourite Suzy Aspley.
 Just click on the image to read Suzy’s chiller (and for those who still have memories of Suzy’s Halloween performance, we promise there isn’t a crab in sight!)

-This week in our Friends of the Bay exclusive update we have Tony Hutchinson – retired Detective Superintendent and author of the Dark Tides series who reveals via 3 short videos some common mistakes fiction writers and TV series make in police procedures.
+This week in our exclusive update we have Tony Hutchinson – retired Detective Superintendent and author of the Dark Tides series who reveals via 3 short videos some common mistakes fiction writers and TV series make in police procedures.
 Fascinating for writers and readers alike!
 Watch the videos here.

 We’ve now transferred and updated all recordings we have of Bay Tales Live and our back catalogue of Virtual Noir at the Bar events.
 Over 50 hours of crime fiction streaming video.
 That’s more than 200 authors – ranging from up-and-coming to the biggest writing names in the publishing world.
-And if you’re a member of Friends of the Bay, it’s all part of your membership deal!
-Just another reason to join up today.
-Click on the image opposite or go to Friends of the Bay and Recordings in the main menu.
+Click on the image opposite or go to Recordings to find out what we’ve done.

 We’re thrilled to have an exclusive fiction piece from Helen Fields today.
-If you’re a member of Friends of the Bay you can read The Ghost of the Girl on the Train here.
+You can read The Ghost of the Girl on the Train here.
 It’s a quiet, disturbing piece that’ll make you think and perhaps reflect a little bit…We’ve also got, available for everyone, the launch video of Helen’s new book The Shadow Man, where she answers questions from fellow authors and audience members about how she created her chilling new book.
 You can find that here.

 What a show we had last night!
-If you’re a member of Friends of the Bay you can view the whole show by clicking on the link opposite.
+You can view the whole show by clicking on the link opposite.

-It’s Wednesday, which means we’ve got another exclusive Friends of the Bay piece up.
+It’s Wednesday, which means we’ve got another exclusive piece up.
 The Heart of Maisie-Ray, by award winning short story writer Gavin Dimmock.
-If you’re a member you can read Gavin’s chiller now.
+You can read Gavin’s chiller now.

 Our first Bay Tales Live event is open for registration.
 Join us on 23rd January for an in-depth interview with Peter James and a full show of readings, reviews, competitions and much more.
 Click on the link to register